robertabarton/parent-trail/README.md

 - Yes/No option of whether to include the popup search button on the right

 # Roadmap
-- Add support for RTL
+- Improve accessibility starting with support for application level control of plugin link color
 - Add support for icon attribute
-- Improve accessibility
+- Add custom attribute to allow developer to steer the initial population of records displayed in popup.
+At moment the full record table is shown, but you might want to start with the current selection and its descendants
 - Support keyboard triggered paging in popup
+- Add support for RTL

 # Changelog
 1.1 Initial version
-1.2 Minor fixes from initial release
+1.1b Minor fixes from initial release

 # Known issues
-- Page down and up buttons not yet processed by popup dialog
+- Page down and up buttons not yet processed by popup dialog if search field has focus

 Please log any new issues in the github issue trail and I will deal with them as soon as possible [Parent trail issues](https://github.com/robertabarton/parent-trail/issues)